Update on ‘Barrel Monster’

 Perhaps the NYC DOT could erect a few at the gates of the newly closed section of Broadway at Times Square?

 This entry was posted on Friday, June 19th, 2009 at 2:03 pm and is filed under Traffic Engineering, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.